 Amazed by this story?
 Share it with other pet lovers.

-It was just last year when Laura Santagata and her family of Dublin, Ohio, were searching for the newest addition to welcome to their family.
-During this search the family knew one thing, they wanted two German shorthaired pointers to join their miniature schnauzer Leo back at home.
-The family came across a breeder who had eight new puppies to choose from and Laura and the family left with the two they fell in love with.
-With a love of being outdoors, the family decided to name the girls Skye and Luna, and they’ve been a perfect fit for the family ever since.
+When Laura Santagata of Dublin, Ohio, and her family decided last year that their miniature schnauzer, Leo, needed canine companionship, they knew exactly what they wanted to look for: Two German shorthaired pointer puppies.
+They fell in love with two sweet sisters from a litter of eight, and brought them home.
+Inspired by their love of being outdoors, the family decided to name the girls Skye and Luna, and they’ve been a perfect fit for the family ever since.
 However, things went sour when one normal day of play landed Skye in the emergency room.
 Skye’s unexpected tennis court collision and quick recovery have earned her the title of December’s “Most Unusual Claim of the Month” by Nationwide, the nation’s first and largest provider of pet health insurance.

-The incident came four months after the “pointer sisters” joined the family and on Laura’s special day-her birthday.
-Laura and her three dogs are no strangers to the neighborhood tennis court, but this day was a little different.
+The incident came four months after the “pointer sisters” joined the family.
+It also happened to be Laura’s birthday.
+She and her three dogs are no strangers to the neighborhood tennis court, but this day was a little different.
 With the tennis court net removed, Skye, Luna and Leo had more space to run around and cause chaos.

 “I was playing fetch with them inside the tennis court, but they soon became bored,” said Laura.
 “Once they were tired of playing fetch they began to chase each other’s tails.”